tajmone/pandoc-goodies/pp/README.md

 Available Macros
 ================

 Currently, only macros for HTML output are available.

-Some macros work only on Windows, but they will soon be fixed to work cross-platform.
+With the release of PP 1.7-2 macros that were Windows-only are now cross-platform.

 GFM Task Lists
 --------------